algolia/instantsearch-core-swift/README.md

 **Note:** *The search query's `facetFilters` parameter will be overridden by the searcher; any manually specified value will be lost.*

+### Events

+The `Searcher` class emits notifications through `NSNotificationCenter` on various events of its lifecycle:

+- `Searcher.SearchNotification` when a new request is fired
+- `Searcher.ResultNotification` when a successful response is received
+- `Searcher.ErrorNotification` when an erroneous response is received

+You may subscribe to these notifications to react on different events without having to explicitly write a result handler.

 ## Highlighting